M1911 pistol: Replacement

-At the end of hostilities, the government cancelled all contracts for further production and made use of existing stocks of weapons to equip personnel.
-Many of these weapons had seen service use, and had to be rebuilt and refinished prior to being issued.
+At the end of hostilities, the government cancelled all contracts for further production and used existing stocks of weapons to equip personnel.
+Many of these weapons had seen service and had to be rebuilt and refinished before being issued.

-From the mid-1920s to the mid-1950s thousands of 1911s and 1911A1s were refurbished at U.S. arsenals and service depots.
-These rebuilds consisted of anything from minor inspections to major overhauls.

-Pistols that were refurbished at government arsenals will usually be marked on the frame/receiver with the arsenal's initials, such as RIA for Rock Island Armory or SA for Springfield Armory.
+From the mid-1920s to the mid-1950s, thousands of 1911s and 1911A1s were refurbished at U.S. arsenals and service depots.
+These rebuilds ranged from minor inspections to major overhauls.
+Pistols refurbished at government arsenals are usually marked on the frame/receiver with the arsenal's initials, such as RIA for Rock Island Armory or SA for Springfield Armory.

 By the late 1970s, the M1911A1 was acknowledged to be showing its age.
 Under political pressure from Congress to standardize on a single modern pistol design, the U.S. Air Force ran a Joint Service Small Arms Program to select a new semi-automatic pistol using the NATO-standard 9mm Parabellum pistol cartridge.

 After trials, the Beretta 92S-1 was chosen.
 The Army contested this result and subsequently ran its own competition in 1981, the XM9 trials, eventually leading to the official adoption of the Beretta 92F on January 14, 1985.

 Despite that, the M1911A1 has never been completely phased out.
 Modernized derivative variants of the M1911, such as the M45 MEU(SOC) and the M45A1 CQBP, as are still in use by some units of the US Armed Forces.